 And its guidelines further point out:

 - the complexity of processes and their interactions;

 - the competence of persons.”

 But document control is still mandated

 So, while having document controls in place (as outlined in Section 7.5.3) is still a vital and mandatory part of your ISO 9001:2015 obligations, the exact way those controls need to be implemented is unspecified.
-This can be commensurate with the size and scale of your operations - added to the complexity of the tasks your business needs to perform.
+They can be scaled to the size of your operations and the complexity of the tasks your business needs to perform.

-For some start-ups and SMEs, therefore, using a ‘heavy weight’ digital eQMS (one designed for a company with thousands of employees and a mature and complex product suite) may make daily operations far more complex than they need to be.
-At the same time, using a paper-based solution, or trying to structure a QMS using Windows File Server, Dropbox or Google Drive may prove inadequate to achieve the required levels of document control within a business.
+For some SMEs, therefore, using a ‘heavy weight’ digital eQMS (one designed for a company with thousands of employees and a mature and complex product suite) may make daily operations far more complex than they need to be.